 In February 2007, just thirteen months after being wounded in Iraq, Bob returned to ABC News with his first on-air assignment.
-To Iraq and Back: Bob Woodruff Reports was a documentary about his experience presented on ABC in primetime on February 27, 2007.
+To Iraq and Back: Bob Woodruff Reports was a documentary about his experience and it was presented on ABC in primetime.
 Through interviews with his family, the military medical teams that miraculously saved his life, and the ABC News crew and soldiers with him on that fateful day, Bob told the story about his journey to Iraq and back.
 He also returned to the field to report the stories of brave young soldiers and marines who, like him, were recovering from Traumatic Brain Injury – or TBI – which would later become known as the signature injury of the Iraq war.
-Bob Schieffer of CBS said this about the documentary: “Then there is Woodruff, who went to Iraq to get one story, was badly wounded and after months of treatment recovered to find another: the unacceptable way that many who suffered the kind of serious brain injury he suffered were lost in a nightmare of red tape and going without the treatment they needed.
-The rest of us should have paid more attention…” It was a gripping hour of television, and Bob Woodruff was back!

-Bob and I met up again in April 2016 during the annual National Association of Broadcasters (NAB) conference in Las Vegas, NV.
+It was an honor to be with Bob in April 2016 at the annual National Association of Broadcasters (NAB) Show in Las Vegas, NV.
 He was presented the NAB Distinguished Service Award which recognizes significant and lasting contributions to the broadcasting industry.
-Previous recipients include Edward R. Murrow, Bob Hope, Chet Huntley & David Brinkley, Lowell Thomas, Walter Cronkite, Ronald Reagan, Charles Kuralt, Barbara Walters, Cokie Roberts, Tom Brokaw, Peter Jennings, Dan Rather, Charles Osgood, Bob Schieffer, and Michael J. Fox (see the Michael J. Fox WINNER’s profile for more about this accomplished actor and great humanitarian).
-That’s a pretty impressive list of names, and Bob was a deserving addition to it.
-“Bob Woodruff is a shining example of excellence in television news reporting,” said NAB President and CEO Gordon Smith.
+“Bob Woodruff is a shining example of excellence in television news reporting,” said then-NAB President and CEO Gordon Smith.
 “From Afghanistan to Iraq to North Korea, Bob has been on the front lines of the most important stories.
-The personal tragedy he has faced in pursuit of the news, in addition to this philanthropic efforts, make him more than qualified for NAB’s highest honor.”
-The award presentation was incredibly well done, and included an introduction and voice-over by his ABC News colleague and our mutual friend, Martha Raddatz.
+The personal tragedy he has faced in pursuit of the news, in addition to his philanthropic efforts, make him more than qualified for NAB’s highest honor.”

 NAB “Distinguished Service Award” Presentation Video